peterhajas/Genesis/servers/README.rst

     <len><data>

-Where len is the number of bytes of data, represented as an unsigned short in network byte-order.
+Where len is the number of bytes of data, represented as an unsigned long in network byte-order.
 Data is zlibbed JSON data.
 Data is in the JSON-RPC version 1 format: